My Work Practice :: Making Rakusu Rings

 I live outside of Moscow Idaho.
 I'm a woodworker and a Zen practitioner.
 I make wooden rakusu rings as a service project and as my part of my work practice.
 I ship internationally.
 I work primarily in domestic woods, sometimes wood supplied by jukai aspirant and I've been know to collect wood species with no commercial value but beautiful nonetheless.
-I can get and work about any wood in the world.
-I've be known to collect (scavenge) small precious wood samples.
-Please contact me at email@example.com to question availability of your desired wood species.
+I can get and work about any legally available wood in the world.
+Please contact me at firstname.lastname@example.org to question availability of your desired wood species if you have special needs.
 It is important that we connect, with a long enough timeline, (usually a couple of weeks) and to talk about the wood species available and desired.
-I will work with you to get the right rakusu ring.
-A rakusu ring that speaks to you.
+I will work with you to get the right rakusu ring that speaks to you.
+I don't usually have rakusu rings pre made, instead preffer to make then by request.

 - Birds Eye Maple